SRIVIDYAMEDURI/Deep-Learning/Datapreparation.md

-# Churn Prediction using Vienna - Data Preparation
+# Churn Prediction using AMLWorkbench - Data Preparation

 ## 1. Objectives

-The aim of this lab is to understand how Vienna’s Data Preparation tools (based on Pendleton) can be used to clean and ingest customer relationship data for churn analytics.
+The aim of this lab is to understand how AMLWorkbench’s Data Preparation tools (based on Pendleton) can be used to clean and ingest customer relationship data for churn analytics.
 The dataset used to ingest is from SIDKDD 2009 competition.
 The dataset consists of heterogeneous noisy data (numerical/categorical variables) from French Telecom company Orange and is anonymized.

 ## 2. Setup